jordan-johnson91/Course-Resources/Week13/Assignments/01-wardrobe/README.md

 Create a web application for managing the contents of your wardrobe.
 The app will allow you to add, edit, view, and delete items in your closet.

+## Due

+This project is due at 8:00 AM on Tuesday, October 4.

 ## Tasks

 ### Required Tasks